 ECOCEAN carries out various educational outreach activities in Australia and overseas to ensure our core objective of increasing community awareness of the conservation status of the whale shark and its surrounding marine environment is achieved.
-Our work with community education in Western Australia was recognised when awarded the Premier’s Science Award (Outreach Program of the Year) in 2009.

 Teachers and students will be able to use the ZoaTrack visualisation and analysis tools in their lessons and will have access to the ongoing tracking of the sharks.